VIN1902/learning-cpp/05_OOP/oop.md

 # OOP core ideologies
 - bundle of ideas and practices.
 1. Encapsultion
-- data hiding and bundling; bundle the members of entity (data & methods) into a class and control thier access from outside.
+- data hiding and bundling; bundle the members of entity (data & methods) into a class and control thier direct access from outside.
 - focus on how the data is hidden by controlling access.
 - concepts:
     - basic class and objects